Jorge E. Pérez-Díaz: Education

-Pérez-Díaz received his bachelor's degree, magna cum laude, from Fairfield University in 1978 and received his law degree, magna cum laude from the University of Puerto Rico School of Law in 1981.
+Pérez-Díaz received his bachelor's degree, magna cum laude, from Fairfield University in 1978 and received his Juris Doctor degree, magna cum laude from the University of Puerto Rico School of Law in 1981.
 He was Editor-in-Chief of the University of Puerto Rico Law Review.
 Pérez-Díaz received his master's of law from the Harvard Law School in 1983.

 Clerkships

 After law school, Pérez-Díaz served as a judicial clerk for Chief Justice Jose Trias Monge of the Supreme Court of Puerto Rico and for Stephen Breyer, a Judge of the United States Court of Appeals for the First Circuit and future Associate Justice of the United States Supreme Court.

 Legal career

 From 1985 to 1986, Pérez-Díaz was the Director of the Federal Litigation Division at United States Department of Justice for the Commonwealth of Puerto Rico.
 From 1986 to 1989, he was the Special Assistant to the Governor in Charge of Federal Affairs in the Office of Governor Rafael Hernández Colón.
 In 1989, Governor Hernández Colón appointed Pérez-Díaz as Solicitor General of the Puerto Rico and, in 1991, Governor Colón elevated Pérez-Díaz to Attorney General of the territory.

 From 1993 to 2016, Pérez-Díaz was a partner at the law firm of Pietrantoni Méndez & Alvarez in San Juan, Puerto Rico.
 In November 2010, Commissioner Bud Selig appointed Perez-Diaz the Major League Baseball's Interim Head of Latin American Oversight where he was responsible for improving operations in Latin America.

 In March 2016, Commissioner Rob Manfred appointed Pérez-Diaz as Major League Baseball's Senior Vice President and Special Counsel, Litigation and International Affairs.
 Pérez-Diaz liaises with the legal counsel of all 30 Major League Baseball clubs and manages various legal issues in the Dominican Republic, Mexico, Venezuela, Cuba, Puerto Rico, Haiti and throughout Latin America.